knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 # Download

 You can download the precompiled binary files from here: https://github.com/knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/releases.
-Of course you can also [compile the firmware yourself](https://github.com/knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/wiki/Howto:-Compile-Firmware-with-PlatformIO) with PlatformIO or the Arduino IDE.
+Of course you can also [compile the firmware yourself](https://github.com/knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/wiki/Howto:-Compile-Firmware-with-PlatformIO) with PlatformIO.

 In order to make it clear, the file names contain the individual features.